Types of Cannabis: Sativa, Indica, and Ruderalis

 - Ruderalis-Sativa hybrids: these are still being studied, but they generally have higher levels of CBD and other cannabinoids, with lower levels of THC.

-Ruderalis is a less-known species of cannabis that’s only beginning to experience medical exploration.
-This species grows wild in Eastern Europe and Russia, accustomed to climates much colder than its more commonly known counterparts.
+This is a lesser-known species of cannabis that’s only beginning to experience medical exploration.
+Ruderalis grows wild in Eastern Europe and Russia, accustomed to climates much colder than its more commonly known counterparts.
 Ruderalis contains lower percentages of THC than Indica and Sativa, however it’s often cross-bred with Sativa to produce shorter plants, which are easier to grow indoors.
 It is also crossed with Sativa for use in northern areas for outdoor growing, where Sativa cannot normally thrive, and can shorten the duration of growing time.

 Components of Cannabis Plants